Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Materials and Methods

-The above pseudocode gives us the sequence of operations to be performed in order to obtain final rank of features obtained from $Rank[]$ array.
-The 1st location of $Rank[]$ contains the feature with the highest rank, the 2nd location contains the feature with the 2nd highest rank and so on.
-If we want to recommend $d$ higher ranked features ($d$ < $NF$) then the first $d$ features from the $Rank[]$ array should be kept in $S$ and other features will be discarded.
+The above pseudocode provides the sequence of operations to be performed in order to obtain the final rank of features received from the $Rank[]$ array.
+The 1\ts{st} location of $Rank[]$ contains the feature with the highest rank, the 2\ts{nd} location contains the feature with the 2\ts{nd} highest rank, and so on.
+In order to recommend $d$ higher ranked features ($d$ < $NF$), the first $d$ features from the $Rank[]$ array are to be kept in $S$ and other features are to be discarded.

-Description of the ccRCC dataset used in this article, formation of positional table for the dataset and the final rank of the features obtained from the positional table are discussed in the next section.